Analysis: Reviewing the Seahawks’ initial 53-man roster

 Comment: The Seahawks kept 10 defensive backs for now with Stephens maybe the biggest surprise on the entire 53-man roster.
 The Seahawks like his versatility, though, as he can play nickel and on the outside.

-Diggs and Adams are the starting safeties with Hill able to back up at both spots and also play in nickel and dime packages and Amadi also backing up and able to play in the nickel.
+Diggs and Adams are the starting safeties with Hill able to back up at both spots and also play in nickel and dime packages.
+Amadi also backs up the safeties and is able to play in the nickel.

 Griffin and Dunbar project as the starting corners with Flowers, Stephens and Thorpe as backups.